Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Proposed Method

 where $\reason$ abstractly represents NL reasoning, implemented with foundation models.
 Help requests describe the scene, location, what is required for the conflict to be resolved, and why the robot cannot resolve the conflict.
 To ensure conflict location and requester capabilities are included in help requests, we use constrained generation \cite{beurer2023prompting}.

 Help offers are sent by potential helpers in response to a help request.
-To generate help offers, each robot $j$ reasons over the help request, its own location, and its capabilities:
+Each helper $j$ generates a help offer by independently grounding the NL request into its own STL specification by reasoning over the request, its location, capabilities, and its task schedule, which remains private:

 We again use constrained generation to ensure help offers include information about capabilities.
 In addition, the help offer includes the duration it will take robot $j$ to provide help $\duration\help_j$ (i.e., how long robot $i$ needs to wait), and the additional time to help relative to completing its original tasks $\duration\updated_j$ (i.e., how much robot $j$ is impacted by having to complete the help request).
 We compute these durations below in \Cref{subsec: method: optimal path via milp} (see \Cref{eq: help and updated durations}).
+Finally, the requester confirms the lowest-cost help offer: